W-algebras associated to surfaces: --algebras

 if $kn' < k'n$ and the triangle with vertices $(0, 0)$, $(k, n)$, $(k + k', n + n')$ contains no lattice points inside or on one of the edges, and $s$ denotes $\gcd(k,n)\gcd(k'n')$.
 The particular power $c^*$ in formula \eqref{eqn:small triangle double} can be found in (2.21) of \cite{W}, but it will not be relevant to us.
 Throughout the present paper, we will set $c = q^r$ for a natural number $r$, in order to cancel the denominator of \eqref{eqn:shuf heis 0}.
 Since the $Q_{k,n}$ are still defined by \eqref{eqn:q}, they are also multiples of $1-q$, and this cancels the denominator of \eqref{eqn:small triangle double}. \\

-The generators $P_{k,n}$ and $Q_{k,n}$ are connected with the generators $E_{k,n}$ by formulas \eqref{eqn:e} and \eqref{eqn:q}, respectively.
-The observant reader will note that the $P$'s and $Q$'s are not really in the algebra $\CA$ because they are polynomials of the $E$ generators with rational coefficients, and $\BQ \not \subset \BK$.
-However, it is elementary to convert \eqref{eqn:shuf heis 0} and \eqref{eqn:small triangle double} into formulas for the commutators $[E_{k,n}, E_{k',n'}]$: akin to Proposition \ref{prop:e comm}, these commutators will be expressible as products of $E$'s with coefficients in $\BK$.
-We leave the case of \eqref{eqn:small triangle double} as an exercise to the interested reader (it will differ from \eqref{eqn:e triangle 1}--\eqref{eqn:e triangle 3} by some powers of $c$), but we will now show how to convert \eqref{eqn:shuf heis 0}: \\
+Since the generators $P_{k,n}$ and $Q_{k,n}$ are connected with the generators $E_{k,n}$ by formulas \eqref{eqn:e} and \eqref{eqn:q}, respectively, one may convert relations \eqref{eqn:shuf heis 0} and \eqref{eqn:small triangle double} into commutation relations involving the $E$'s.
+We will show how to do so for the former of these relations, and leave the latter as an exercise to the interested reader (it will differ from \eqref{eqn:e triangle 1}--\eqref{eqn:e triangle 3} by some powers of $c$). \\

 \begin{proposition} Assume $s \in - \BN$, $k \in \BN$ and $\gcd(k,n) = 1$.
 Then \eqref{eqn:shuf heis 0} implies:

 for some $\gamma_i \in \BK$. \\

 \end{proposition}